Blaine Higgs: Early political activities

-Confederation of Regions Party

-In his mid-thirties, Higgs ran for the leadership of the New Brunswick Confederation of Regions (COR) party, stating that he was in favour of "common-sense".
+Higgs initially supported the Liberal Association but later left for reasons he cited as the party having lacked "common-sense democracy".
+While still working for Irving Oil, Higgs, a unilingual, opposed the province's Official Languages Act, and proclaimed that an "inevitable association dedicated exclusively to the preservation of English Canadians" was needed.
+Upon its formation, Higgs became involved with New Brunswick's right-wing, anti-bilingual Confederation of Regions Party (CoR).
+In 1985, Higgs handwrote a brief and presented it to the Guérette-Smith Commission, starting it by praising the United States for being "united under one flag, one government, and one language," adding that "we will never achieve such a level of loyalty and unity when at the same time we embark on a process supporting two different cultures."
+In 1989, Higgs ran for the leadership of the CoR Party.
 In his bid for the COR leadership, Higgs "complained about francophones 'who can speak the common language, but refuse to'".
 He also supported an elected Senate, opposed the Meech Lake Accord, favoured fixed terms for government, and stated "We do not have an obligation to cater to those people who can speak the common language, English, and refuse to do so".

+MLA for Quispamsis

+On May 6, 2010, Higgs launched his campaign for his debut candidacy in the Legislative Assembly of New Brunswick during the 2010 provincial elections shortly after retiring from Irving Oil.
+Representing the Progressive Conservative Party in the provincial electoral district of Quispamsis, Higgs cited property taxes as being one of the Kennebecasis Valley's largest issues during the election.
+During his campaign, he addressed his previous affiliation with the CoR Party, stating that he was against "forced bilingualism ... as a legislated thing, quickly, overnight" at the time, adding that he had a change of views since then.

 Finance minister

 On October 12, 2010, Higgs was sworn-in as Minister of Finance, Minister responsible for the New Brunswick Liquor Corporation, Minister responsible for the New Brunswick Investment Management Corporation, Minister responsible for the New Brunswick Lotteries and Gaming Corporation, and Chair of the Board of Management.
 He also served as Minister of Human Resources until October 9, 2012.
 While Higgs was Minister of Finance, the decision was made to stop making regular payments to pension plans, later causing pension issues for Canadian Union of Public Employees (CUPE) members leading to the strike in 2021.